linode/docs/docs/guides/development/python/python-tuples-introduction/index.md

   link: https://twitter.com/HeyChelseaTroy
 ---

 A tuple is a built-in Python data structure that stores multiple comma-separated values.
-Tuples are an immutable *sequence* type.
-Tuples can contain values of any data type, and they can also mix different types in the same tuple.
-You can create Python tuples in several different ways.
+Tuples are an immutable *sequence* type that can store values of any data type.
+A mix of different data types can also be stored in a tuple.
 This guide describes the characteristics of tuples and shows you the various ways you can create a Python tuple.

 {{< note >}}
 You should have [Python 3.0 installed on your machine](/docs/guides/how-to-install-python-on-ubuntu-20-04/) to follow along with the examples in this guide.